 In the Ukulas area, there are 4 sandbanks.
 Some of them are available year-round, while others – depending on the season.
 I was on three of them.
 And sometimes it happened that you were the only tourist there.
 Near some of them, there is a house reef with live and untouched coral and schools of fish.

 Another disadvantage – there are no good restaurants for tourists.
-Also, the transfer is quite expensive – $ 55 per person per one way.
+Also, the transfer is quite expensive – $ 55 per person one way.
 I don’t speak about ferries as they go only 3 times a week.

 But nearby resorts are open for visiting.

 A number of visits – 1.
-Not yet a very popular local island in Maldives due to remoteness.
+Not yet a very popular local island in the Maldives due to remoteness.
 But there is the most beautiful reef of all that I have seen in local islands.
 80% live corals with a wide variety.
 However, there are not many fish, sharks, etc. But still, you can explore it for a very long time.
 The current can be strong, so it’s better to stay close to the shore.
 The second significant advantage is the beach.
 Long enough with a comfortable entry into the water.

-The only disadvantage is transfer cost – $ 60 per person per one way and the lack of local restaurants.
+The only disadvantage is the transfer cost – $ 60 per person per one way and the lack of local restaurants.
 But almost no tourists.

 So we ended with the North Ari Atoll and move on to South Ari.

 A number of visits – 3.
 In my opinion – one of the most underrated local islands.
 Moreover, it has many advantages: a very good and equipped tourist beach, a long house reef, where you can see huge schools of fish, turtles, sharks, and stingrays.
 Cheap transfers and hotels will also be a great addition.
-Plus, one of the hotels organize an overnight stay on a desert island in a tent and it also organizes private dinner on a boat
+Plus, one of the hotels organizes an overnight stay on a desert island in a tent and it also organizes private dinner on a boat

 The disadvantages are the lack of restaurants and shops.